GoogleContainerTools/skaffold/docs/content/en/docs/how-tos/debug/_index.md

 `skaffold debug` has some limitations:

+  - Only the `kubectl` deployer is supported at the moment: the Helm and Kustomize deployers are not yet available.
   - Only JVM and NodeJS applications are supported:
       - JVM applications are configured using the `JAVA_TOOL_OPTIONS` environment variable which causes extra debugging output on launch.
       - NodeJS applications must be launched using `node` or `nodemon`
-  - File watching is disabled for all artifacts, irregardless of whether the artifact could be configured for debugging.
+  - File watching is disabled for all artifacts, regardless of whether the artifact could be configured for debugging.

  Support for additional language runtimes will be forthcoming.